Skip to Content

 What Qualifications Do I Need?

-You have to at least be a high school graduate as the job requires you to be able to do basic math and comprehension skills.
+You have to at least be a high school graduate as fruit picker in Japan requirements include being able to do basic math and comprehension skills.

 If you have prior experience regarding fruit picking or any agriculture work, that will be a bonus.